Eveke/kelsea-dev/app/_posts/2014-08-19-portraits.md

     caption: "Portrait 5: Pink"

 ---

-**Project Goals:** When time permits, I have been exploring a new process where I start with a pencil drawing, snap a photo, pull it into photoshop and apply multiple contrast filters.
-From there, I create masks and remove pixels in a reverse process to create depth.
-I then apply a large bold background color and create textured patterns for the hair.
+"Color Me Portrait" is a fun mini-series that gives me the opportunity to explore new color concepts, patterns, and textures.
+Working with a reverse process, I create multiple contrast layers over the original pencil drawing and add/remove pixels from there.